ehsan11100/AdGuard/VPS.md

- # How to Install and Run AdGuard Home on a Virtual Private Server
+ # How to install and run AdGuard Home on a virtual private server (VPS)

 To run AdGuard Home on a VPS, you need a server with Debian 8 or 9, x64 or x32.